Mercedes A 250 e hatchback review

 We know safety is up to scratch thanks to a five-star Euro NCAP crash test result.
 Reliability is decent, and respondents to our Driver Power owner satisfaction survey seem to be pretty happy in their A-Classes.

 The Mercedes A-Class has become incredibly popular, so it's good news that company-car and private buyers alike now have access to a plug-in hybrid version.
 The 1.3-litre petrol engine, 101bhp electric motor and 15.6kWh battery pack also ensures it has the hardware to really impress, with an electric driving range of up to 44 miles.
 In real-world testing we found this range is achievable, with the trip computer showing a range just a few miles short.
 In official figures, this results in staggering WLTP figures of 257mpg and 32g/km of CO2 emissions.
 As a result, BiK payments will be a lot lower than for petrol and diesel rivals.

 Charging from a home wallbox takes just under two hours (with a 7.4kW supply), while a public DC charger should top up the battery pack from 10 to 80% in less than 30 minutes.
 Buying the A 250 e in the first place is likely to be around £1,500 more expensive than for a petrol equivalent but for many the reduced costs will make it worthwhile.
-Road tax will cost a reasonable £140 a year, but Mercedes owners have told us that servicing costs tend to be rather high.
+Road tax will cost the slightly discounted VED rate each year, but Mercedes owners have told us that servicing costs tend to be rather high.
 The A 250 e also sits in insurance groups 28 and 29 out of 50, which are fairly high for a family hatchback.

 Engines, drive & performance